SnovaxZ/MaschineMK2_linux/README.md

 *if you can not run the build program you might need to make sure it is executable*

 **Other stuff You probably need:**
- - Alsa
+ - Alsa   *On some distros you may need the alsa-lib-devel package or similar*
- - Jack (alsajack?)
+ - Jack
- - Patchance or similar program.
+ - Patchance, Qjackctl or any similar program.

 # Use